balmbees/dynamo-types/readme.md

    - Type Support (Number / String / Boolean / Array / Object / Buffer)
    - TimeToLive

-Also, dynamo-types let you overcome several limits that dynamoDB (or it's sdk has)
+Also, dynamo-types let you overcome several limits that dynamoDB or its sdk has.

-1. BatchWrite (batchDelete / batchPut) has limit of maximum 25 items per request.
+1. BatchWrite (batchDelete / batchPut) has a limit of a maximum of 25 items per request.
-   - dynamo-types automatically split given items to chunk of 25 and sends requests
+   - dynamo-typeorm automatically splits given items to chunks of 25 and sends requests in parallel
-2. BatchGet has limit of maximum 100 items per requests
+2. BatchGet has a limit of a maximum of 100 items per requests
-   - dynamo-types automatically split given keys to chunk of 25 and sends requests in parallel
+   - dynamo-typeorm automatically splits given keys to chunks of 25 and sends requests in parallel

 ## Usage
 ```typescript